Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 - The VMs within the virtual network have a static allocation of the private IP address.
 For more information, see IP address types and allocation methods in Azure.

-- Routing restrictions to and from the DBMS VMs are not set with firewalls installed on the local DBMS VMs.
+- Routing restrictions to and from the DBMS VMs aren't set with firewalls installed on the local DBMS VMs.
 Instead, traffic routing is defined with network security groups (NSGs).

 - To separate and isolate traffic to the DBMS VM, assign different NICs to the VM.
 Every NIC gets a different IP address, and every NIC is assigned to a different virtual network subnet.
 Every subnet has different NSG rules.
 The isolation or separation of network traffic is a measure for routing.
 It's not used to set quotas for network throughput.

 Assigning static IP addresses through Azure means to assign them to individual virtual NICs.
 Don't assign static IP addresses within the guest OS to a virtual NIC.
 Some Azure services like Azure Backup rely on the fact that at least the primary virtual NIC in the guest OS is set to DHCP and not to static IP addresses.
 For more information, see Troubleshoot Azure virtual machine backup.
 To assign multiple static IP addresses to a VM, assign multiple virtual NICs to a VM.